aleshaleksey/fansys23/06-abilities.md

 |Restrained   |Ice or Earth          |Base = 2           |2          |
 |Catatonic    |Light or Fire         |Base = 2           |2          |

 The "shove" and "prone" effect are immediate and do not require repeated save.
-The remaining effects persist for up 1 minute, and allow a save at the end of each of the target's turns.
+The remaining effects persist for up to 1 minute, and allow a save at the end of each of the target's turns.

 ___
 #### Forms